ferbivore/nestview-old/README.md

 	  -e EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...] filename substrings to exclude from the listing

 Overkill?
 Probably.
-But I can do `nvtree -qs` and browse folders from my phone now.
-Or `nvtree -Oqa` and have Chrome open up.
-Or `nvtree -Oqs` and do both, because why not.
+But I can do `nvtree -s` and browse folders from my phone now.
+Or `nvtree -O` and have Chrome open up.
+Or `nvtree -Os` and do both, because why not.

-Note: just don't do it on really densely nested folders, at least not on Windows.
+Note: just don't do it on _really_ densely nested folders, at least not on Windows.
 And beware of symlinks.
 And use -e to exclude things like `.git` folders.
 (Although Chrome seems to cope well with displaying my massive home folder even on low-end hardware, it takes a bloody long time for nvtree to go through it.)

 #### nvini